Bounds on approximating Max $k$XOR with quantum and classical local algorithms: Introduction

 Low-depth quantum algorithms have other limitations.
 Their performance is related to the No Low-energy Trivial States (NLTS) conjecture, which posits the existence of families of local Hamiltonians whose low energy states are all nontrivial.
 A ``trivial'' state is one that can be achieved starting from a product state $|S\rangle$ and with a low-depth quantum circuit $U$.
-The NLTS conjecture is true for all quantum circuits $U$ if the quantum PCP conjecture holds \citep{hastings2013trivial}, but it is unknown in full generality. \cite{bravyi2019obstacles} show that when $U$ and $|S\rangle$ obey a $\mathbb{Z}_2$ symmetry, there is a family of local Hamiltonians with the NLTS property.
-The Hamiltonians they construct are instances of MaxCut (and Max $2$XOR); since the associated unitaries for QAOA have $\mathbb{Z}_2$ symmetry, the QAOA is obstructed from the optimal solution until at least logarithmic-depth.
-We emphasize however that the performance of QAOA is unknown in cases where its depth is sufficiently large as to overcome obstructions due to symmetry or locality (as \cite{farhi2020quantumTypicalCase} calls ``seeing the whole graph'').
+The NLTS conjecture is true for all quantum circuits $U$ if the quantum PCP conjecture holds \cite{hastings2013trivial}, but it is unknown in full generality.
+Reference~\cite{bravyi2019obstacles} shows that when $U$ and $|S\rangle$ obey a $\mathbb{Z}_2$ symmetry, there is a family of local Hamiltonians with the NLTS property.
+The Hamiltonians they construct are instances of MaxCut (and Max $2$XOR); since the associated unitaries for QAOA have $\mathbb{Z}_2$ symmetry, it follows the QAOA is obstructed from the optimal solution until at least logarithmic-depth.
+We emphasize however that the performance of QAOA is not well-understood in most cases where its depth is sufficiently large as to overcome obstructions due to symmetry or locality (as \cite{farhi2020quantumTypicalCase} calls ``seeing the whole graph'').\footnote{See \cite{ho2018efficient} for examples (outside of combinatorial optimization) of linear-depth QAOA preparing nontrivial ground states.}